patchkit-net/patchkit-tools/README.md

 ## Packaging

+Requirements:

+- POSIX environment (Linux, OSX or Windows with Linux subsystem)
+- docker
+- make

-Execute `rake package`.
+Execute `make build`.
 Result will be placed at `packaging/output`.

 ## Known Bugs
 - Warnings on Windows packaged version of tools are disabled (because of warnings of redefined constants from Fiddle)